rgildiaz/ITI/pxeboot.md

 sudo systemctl restart dnsmasq sudo systemctl restart tftpd-hpa
 ```
+If these refuse to start, [check your network interfaces](#troubleshooting-tftp-server---interface-names).
 - Plug another computer into the switch and boot it to the network.

 ---